Cisco CCNP - OSPF Single Area - Lab 1

 Since we enabled debug

-mode the router will notify us about hello messages sent to neighbours.
+mode the router will notify us about hello messages sent to neighbors.

 *Nov 20 15:37:57.904: OSPF-1 HELLO Gi0/0: Send hello to 224.0.0.5 area 0 from 10.1.2.1